 The following sketch was presented to me in a dream, therefore I cannot argue for or against its factuality.
 However, as few axioms in astrology are “factual”, I can certainly appreciate this metaphoric explanation of a soul’s journey, from Pluto to the Sun, starting with the Pluto Station as follows:

 As the 8th planet from the Sun, and through its correspondence with number 8 (as the ruler of the 8th zodiac sign, Scorpio), Pluto has always been associated with “death and rebirth.”
 Even the physical shape of number “8” implies an infinite loop (the infinity symbol in mathematics is ∞), which perfectly relates to the constant cycle of “death and rebirth”.
 Therefore, it would make sense if Pluto is taken as the very starting point (“the embryo of the soul”), as well as the very ending point (i.e. death).

-The soul further develops into a “fetus” stage by entering the second station, the planet closer to the Sun right after Pluto: Neptune.
-This imagery also corresponds with Neptunian symbolization of the divine “womb”… the fluid nature (element of Water) of soul’s experience at this stage coincides with the development of “emotional realm” and a sense of cosmic “belonging.”
+The soul further develops into a “fetus” stage by entering the second station, the planet closest to the Sun right after Pluto: Neptune.
+This imagery also corresponds with Neptunian symbolization of the divine “womb”.
+The fluid nature (element of Water) of soul’s experience at this stage coincides with the development of “emotional realm” and a sense of cosmic “belonging.”

-So far, the soul has travelled through three various stages, and this journey can provide a new lens through which each birth chart can be seen:
+So far, the soul has traveled through three various stages, and this journey can provide a new lens through which each birth chart can be seen:

 In the next post, I will continue with the soul’s journey as it enters the realm of Saturn and gets closer to the Sun.